 What is an H-1B visa, and how can it help me?

-At The Law Office of Bruce C. Bridgman, our Orange County immigration lawyers
+At The Law Office of Bruce C. Bridgman, our Orange County

-in the past, and we will work for you in the same way.
+our clients in the past, and we will work for you in the same way.
 This

 visa is used by employers to petition the U.S. government to allow a foreign